 Does a session always feel good?
 That depends on the therapist.
 Some of them work with the no-pain-no-gain motto, and some clients subscribe to this as well.

 Some therapists work in a mechanical way, only executing fixed sequences without regard to the client’s needs, body type, or energetic patterns.
 That typically does not feel very good.

 Based on my experience of practicing and teaching Thai Massage for over two decades, my position is that it should mostly feel good and relaxing.

 Pain stimulates resistance in the body and can lead to muscles tightening up instead of relaxing.
 A relaxed state is always ideal for a healing response.

 Certainly, tight muscles can evoke some pain.
 But this should be a good pain, i.e. releasing pain, and not a pain that feels sharp and damaging.

 The conclusion is that Thai Massage should feel good.
-If you are receiving a Thai Massage that does not feel good, then it might be a good idea to look for another therapist.
+If you are receiving a session that does not feel good, then you should probably look for another therapist.